Azure/azure-iot-sdks/csharp/device/doc/devbox_setup.md

 ## Building for iOS and Android using C#.
 For building for iOS and Android using C#, you need to install [Xamarin][lnk-visualstudio-xamarin] for VS 2015

-For building iOS sample, open csharp\device\samples\DeviceClientSampleiOS project file in VS 2015.
+For building iOS sample, open **csharp\device\samples\DeviceClientSampleiOS** project file in VS 2015.
 You will be prompted to install Xamarin to build native iOS apps in C# if tool is not installed.
 Install the tool.
 You can test the sample on iPhone simulator running on your Mac.

-For building Andriod sample open \csharp\device\samples\DeviceClientSampleAndroid VS project file in VS 2015.
+For building Andriod sample open **\csharp\device\samples\DeviceClientSampleAndroid** VS project file in VS 2015.
 You will be prompted to install Xamarin to build native Android apps in C# if tool is not installed.
 Install the tool.
 You can test the sample on Android emulator running on you host PC.

-To check for any latest Xamarin update for Visual Studio check Tool->Options->Xamarin->Other.
+To check for any latest Xamarin update for Visual Studio check Tools->Options->Xamarin->Other.

 [visual-studio]: https://www.visualstudio.com/
 [readme]: ../readme.md